Organic Eprints frontpage

 Boelt, B. (2006) The Danish case study on coexistence and seed production of forage and vegetable crops.
-Paper presented at NJF seminar no 379 Aspects of Growing Transgenic Crops, Danish Institute of Agricultural Sciences, Research Centre Flakkebjerg, 4200 Slagelse, Denmark, 7-8 March 2006.
+Paper at: NJF seminar no 379 Aspects of Growing Transgenic Crops, Danish Institute of Agricultural Sciences, Research Centre Flakkebjerg, 4200 Slagelse, Denmark, 7-8 March 2006.

 Summary